Oxsomi/core3/docs/graphics_spec.md

   - VK_KHR_multiview as Multiview.
   - VK_KHR_fragment_shading_rate as VariableRateShading
   - VK_NV_compute_shader_derivatives as ComputeDeriv as long as computeDerivativeGroupLinear is true.
-- subgroupSize of 4 - 128.
+  - VK_KHR_maintenance4 as Vk extension Maintainance4.
+Without this extension, max buffer size and allocation size is 256 MiB.
 - sampleRateShading of true.
-- maxMemoryAllocationSize and maxBufferSize of a minimum of 1GiB.
+- maxMemoryAllocationSize and maxBufferSize of a minimum of 256MiB (ideally should use <=128MiB).
-- subgroup operations of basic, vote, ballot are required.
+- SubgroupOperations extension: subgroupSize of 4 - 128. subgroup operations of basic, vote, ballot are required.
 Available only in compute by default. arithmetic and shuffle are optional.
 - shaderSampledImageArrayDynamicIndexing, shaderStorageBufferArrayDynamicIndexing, shaderUniformBufferArrayDynamicIndexing, shaderStorageBufferArrayDynamicIndexing, descriptorIndexing turned on.
 - samplerAnisotropy, drawIndirectFirstInstance, independentBlend, imageCubeArray, fullDrawIndexUint32, depthClamp, depthBiasClamp, multiDrawIndirect turned on.
 - Either BCn (textureCompressionBC) or ASTC (textureCompressionASTC_LDR) compression *must* be supported (can be both supported).